 A Director Disqualification order is a legal document that bars unscrupulous or unfit persons from continuing to be involved in the management of business ventures.
 The disqualification period lasts from between two and 15 years.
-The regulatory team at Murria Solicitors have extensive experience advising company directors on all aspects of the disqualification proceedings.
+The expert Director Disqualification lawyers in the regulatory team at Murria Solicitors have extensive experience advising company directors on all aspects of the disqualification proceedings.

 Once a Disqualification Order has been handed down (usually in the Civil Court, although Criminal Courts also have the power to do so), any breach of the order is a criminal offence and could result in prosecution.
 As well as financial penalties, the offence of breaching a Disqualification Order comes with a possible two-year prison sentence.